 Why it’s SMART: This goal is specific (San Diego half marathon), measurable (in less than two hours), achievable (two hours is an ambitious but doable pace for most runners with proper training), realistic (this person has established they will train in preparation for the half marathon), and time-bound (March).

 Example: We will provide 100 hours of free tutoring for middle school students in math and history during the month of February.

 Why it’s SMART: This goal is specific (tutoring for middle school students in math and history), measurable (100 hours), achievable and realistic (depending on the amount of volunteers the nonprofit has), and time-bound (during the month of February).

-When you’re ready to set your own SMART goal, start by writing your project goal as a sentence or two.
-Then, apply each of the five SMART attributes to your goal and make sure you cover all of your bases.
-Use this template to practice smart goal setting:
+When you’re ready to set your own SMART goal, kick things off by jotting down your project objective in a sentence or two.
+Then fine-tune it with each of the five SMART attributes.

 1. Initial goal: Write down whatever your initial goal is.
 Don’t worry about it not being completely SMART—we’ll get to that later in the template.